alexsoft/L4-Webserver-Config-Generator/README.md

-# Website config generator for Laravel 4
+# Webserver config generator for Laravel 4

 ## Instalation
 First install it using Composer.
 Edit your project's `composer.json` file to require `alexsoft/webserver-config-generator`.